Expert advice

 For homes, an all-inclusive per-square-metre rate is usually fairer and clearer than a flat per-room price, which over- and under-charges depending on room size.
 When each makes sense, and what matters more than the unit.

-Treat whole-home cleaning as a rolling maintenance plan: map your furnishings, set a cadence anchored to high-use items, bundle and stagger across the year, and protect assets you already own.
+Treat carpet care as a rolling maintenance plan: measure your floors, set a cadence anchored to the highest-traffic areas, bundle rooms into single visits, and protect what you already own.

 The Business Case for Recurring Professional Cleaning